Brexit and Ireland

 Problems agreeing a legally operative backstop solution to prevent a hard border between Ireland and Northern Ireland and other issues were finally overcome and European Commission and UK negotiators reached an agreement on 14 November 2018.

-A timeline of the process is available on the European Council website.
+A timeline of the process, including subsequent developments regarding extensions of Article 50, is available on the European Council website.

 Avoiding a hard border

-The Protocol is effectively an insurance policy that guarantees that, whatever the circumstances, there will be no hard border between Ireland and Northern Ireland.
+The Protocol is effectively an insurance policy that guarantees that, whatever the circumstances, there will be no hard border between Ireland and Northern Ireland after the UK leaves the EU.

 Both sides agree that the future EU-UK agreement must include provisions that avoid a hard border.
-However, if there’s no agreement on how that happens by 31 December 2020 the backstop solution will apply.
+However, if there is no agreement on how that happens by 31 December 2020 the backstop solution will apply until arrangements that eliminate the need for a hard border are put in place.

 That means both Ireland and Northern Ireland would remain part of the same EU-UK customs territory with no tariffs, quotas, or checks on rules of origin.